pitfail/pitfail-reports/report1/report1.rst

 --------
 The system should be secure enough such that user's privacy is maintained.
-The system should have a login process irrespective of the application i.e via Website, Mobile or twitter interface.
+The system should have a login process irrespective of the application i.e via Website, Mobile or Twitter interface.

 Supportability/Extensibility
 ----------------------------